Marquitos (footballer, born 1938)

 Antonio Alonso Imaz (6 July 1938 – 20 July 2019), nicknamed Marquitos II, was a Spanish footballer who played as a defender.

 Club career

 Marquitos was born in Santander, Cantabria.
 He played for the Spanish clubs Plus Ultra, Cádiz and Abarán.

 At the age 25, he moved to the Netherlands to join Excelsior Rotterdam in August 1963.
 In July 1964 moved to Blauw-Wit Amsterdam.

 Personal life and death

 Marquitos' brothers Marcos Alonso Imaz, José Alonso Imaz and Alfredo Alonso Imaz were also footballers.

-His nephew, Marcos Alonso Peña, was also a footballer, and a coach.
+His nephew, Marcos Alonso Peña (1959–2023), was also a footballer and coach.
 He represented, with success, Atlético Madrid, FC Barcelona and Spain – amongst others.

 Marquitos died on 20 July 2019.